How to get the best mortgage rate

 “A credit score is always an important factor in determining risk,” says Valerie Saunders, president of the National Association of Mortgage Brokers (NAMB).
 “A lender is going to use the score as a benchmark in deciding a person’s ability to repay the debt.
 The higher the score, the higher the likelihood that the borrower will not default.”

 To be considered for a conventional mortgage, you’ll generally need a score of 620 or higher.
 However, the best mortgage rates go to borrowers with the highest credit scores (usually 740 or above).
-In general, the more confident the lender is in your ability to repay on time, the lower the interest rate they’ll offer.
+In general, the more confident the lender is in your ability to repay on time, the lower the interest rate it’ll offer.

 2. Build a steady employment record